 Are you finding yourself in moments of worry these days that last longer than you would like?
-In those darker moments, it's easy to get caught up in the downward spiral than can ensue, and "thinking positive" doesn't always come naturally to some and even those glass-half-full folks out there can find themselves feeling a bit defeated.
+In those darker moments, it's easy to get caught up in the downward spiral that can ensue, and "thinking positive" doesn't always come naturally to some and even those glass-half-full folks out there can find themselves feeling a bit defeated.
 Mental health is just as important as physical health and even more important when dealing with a chronic illness.

 1. Clean something.